rethinkdb/rethinkdb-rs/README.md

 }
 ```

-Checkout the [blocking example] to see this same example implemented using a for loop instead.
+Check out the [blocking example] to see this same example implemented using a for loop instead.

 [blocking example]: https://github.com/rust-rethinkdb/reql/blob/master/examples/blocking.rs